BjarkeHautop/bayesSSM/README.md

 corresponding log-prior function in `log_priors`.

 Now we can run the PMMH algorithm using the `pmmh` function.
 We run 2 chains for 200 MCMC samples with a burn-in of 10.
+We also modify the tuning to only use 100 pilot samples and a burn-in of 10.
 In practice you would want to run it for a much larger number of samples.

 ``` r
 library(bayesSSM)